Missouri Waitress, Air Force Reservist Fired From Both Jobs After Posting ‘N****r Hunting’ Video

 In the video, which was made “days after her enlistment, according to the Air Force Times, Duncan and some friends drive down a dark road.
 It’s not clear where the video was shot, but it bears noting that Duncan is from Jefferson County, Missouri, a part of the Show-Me state where the St. Louis suburbs give way to the rugged and sparsely-populated Ozarks.
 The video includes her and her friends making racist statements.

-The video begins with someone off-camera saying to the group, “”So we going n*****r hunting today or what?”
-A second person responds with “”We’re going n*****r hunting.”
+The video begins with someone off-camera saying to the group, “So we going n*****r hunting today or what?”
+A second person responds with “We’re going n*****r hunting.”
 Then Duncan chimes in: “You get them n*****s.”

 That was enough to cost her her Air Force career before it even began.
 In a statement, Lt.
 Col. Chad Gibson said that the new recruit was “in the process of being released from her enlistment in the Air Force.”